Skgland/icfp2020-submission-system/Readme.md

   * Run Container with default Entrypoint (run.sh) and two arguments

 ## The differences:
+  * tests master branch in addition to submission and submissions/* branches
   * run.sh has Network Acceess
   * the arguments to run.sh do not resemble a valid server or playerKey
   * additional test.sh run after run.sh